 DrumUp says it reduces social media management time by 90%.
 This tool lets you add your favorite blog feeds – and your own – so you can monitor content in a single place.
 Based on your requirements, it also finds the most relevant content so you can share it easily.

-In our view, Feedly is one of simplest free content curation software solutions around.
-With Feedly you can easily keep up with content from multiple sites or topics, and label your groups of feeds for easy reference.
+In our view, Feedly is one of the simplest free content curation software solutions around.
+With Feedly, you can easily keep up with content from multiple sites or topics, and label your groups of feeds for easy reference.

 To follow a site, search within Feedly, then add it to your personal Feedly.
 You can also collect information in special collections called boards, which you can share with others if you have the right account level.

 Although Feedly’s free for up to 100 sources and 3 feeds, if you want to use and share boards, collate content from unlimited sources, or increase the included social sharing options, you’ll have to upgrade.
 Paid plans currently start at $5.41 a month.